zcabbub/tokenomics/game_theory/market simulation.md

 - datasets have *different quality* based on Label
 - datasets have *different prices* based on Pricing Engine
 - every X steps, the system produces new datasets
-- no. of datasets produced = no. of sellers
+- CHANGE no. of datasets produced = no. of sellers
 - the *mean* quality of the datasets increases with each production

 ***Local radial system***